Environment of Saudi Arabia: Renewable energy

 As opposed to overall energy reduction, the government organization Saudi Aramco wishes to create a solar energy sector.
 Saudi Arabia has a goal to create 41 GW of renewable energy plants, which would place the country as a leading solar energy exporter.
 Currently, the country is at 17 MW of solar energy and has a ways to go before reaching the goal.
 Hydroelectric and water based powers are also being discussed as alternatives to carbon emitting energies.
 Recently, and particularly in 2019, Saudi Arabia signed a number of agreements to implement mega wind projects as part of its plan to incorporate 5 gigawatt of wind power into its grid.

 Concerns of inefficiency and expense are holding Saudi Arabia back from converting to renewable energy.
 Long-term costs for environmentally friendly practices are low.
 However, developers often ignore environmental restrictions during oil expansion.
 It is possible for Saudi Arabia to reduce carbon dioxide emissions and encourage renewable energy use.
 Preoccupation on energy security strengthen the movement towards renewable energies.
 The current wealth from oil abundance and pressure from international organizations could encourage the energy sector to move towards sustainable policy.
 Natural resources are finite.
 The transition from voluntary sustainability to mandatory environmental regulation can push Saudi Arabia towards environmentally friendly practices.
 In the framework of Saudi Vision 2030, Saudi Arabia is opt to increase its renewable energy supply by 30%.
 This is planned to be achieved by partnering Shanghai Electric.

+ACWA power is the main hub for renewable energy, with their headquarters in Saudi Arabia.
+ACWA works in power generation, desalination of water and production plants in order to bring cheaper renewable energy and desalinated water to Saudi Arabia as part of the private energy sector.

+Desalinated water is sea water that has been filtered so that the salt and other impurities within the sea water are take out and the water then becomes safe for human consumption.

+Saudi Arabia's National Renewable energy program (NREP), which is led by the ministry of energy, looks over all legal and regulatory energy frameworks, and backs any initiatives for renewable energy.
+They have initiated recent renewable energy projects in Saudi Arabia including Solar and hydrogen plants.

+Layla PV Solar Independent power project is a solar plant project that was built in Aflaj governorate, Riyadh province in Saudi Arabia by backing from the NREP in effort to establish a first round of renewable energy production in the Kingdom.